dialoa/collection/README.md

 author: Jane Doe
 chapters:
 - file: preface.md
-- '\mainmatter'
+- 'Copyright (c) Jane Doe 2021'
 - file: 'chapter1/source.json'
   format: json
 - file: 'chapter2/source.md'
 ---
 ```

+The `chapters` field is a list of elements; the collection will be built
+from them in that order.
+Elements can be content or metadata referencing
+a file.
+Content is included as is; files are imported.
+The filter gets
-The filter gets each chapter's metadata, in particular title, author,
+each imported file's metadata, in particular title, author,
 bibliography, and generates a collection.

+## Design

+* you will process each local document with its updated metadata, convert
+  it to the desired output format (including citeproc biblio) and
+  insert it in master as a RawBlock.
+* qu: the updated metadata isn't available in the chapter source document.

 ## Terminology